Dibedy/The-MCSR-Practice-Map/README.md

 # The MCSR Practice Map

-Map which combines every imporant 1.16.1 practice map into one while adding new features and sections.
+Map which combines every imporant 1.16.1 practice map into one while adding new features and practice sections.

 ## Features
 - **Portal Practice**